 FACT: All 50 states (and worldwide) have documented cases of heartworm disease in dogs.
 Not only has it been recorded, but it is also on the rise.

-Here is a true story that illustrates why this is the case: A client came to me with a dog that needed to be treated for heartworm disease.
-The dog and pet parent had moved into the area about three years prior.
-Not only was I sad for the dog, but I was also sad because that dog, during those three years, had served as a “reservoir of infection” for the area.
+I was sad for the dog, of course.
+But I was also sad because that dog, during those three years, had served as a “reservoir of infection” for the area.
 That means that if a mosquito bit the infected animal, then that mosquito would then become infected and potentially infect other dogs.
 It is a domino effect.

 Secondly, the convenience and ease of travel in today’s world fans the spread of heartworm disease.
 After hurricane Katrina, for example, over a quarter of a million pets—many of whom were heartworm positive—were shipped around the United States in this great concerted rescue effort.
-As encouraging and uplifting as this was, it also guaranteed the increase of heartworm incidents around the country.
+As encouraging and uplifting as this was, it also guaranteed the increase of heartworm incidence around the country.

 At this point, no state is heartworm-free.
 If you’d like to learn more, check out the American Heartworm Society’s heartworm tracking incidence map.